ChristopheHvd/agent_commercial/README.md

 ## 📄 Notes

 - The final client-facing email is generated **entirely in French**, ensuring communication consistency.
 - The agent defaults new reservation statuses to `waiting_for_confirmation`, pending explicit client confirmation.
+- If any tool fails or returns null, the agent writes a fallback email explaining that a human will handle the request.

 ---

 ### 🔒 Repository Tags

 - `Agent IA`
+- `WhatsApp` (if integrated for input channel)

+---

+✉️ **Maintainer:** *[Your Name or Team]*
+📅 **Last updated:** 2025-07-07